Enable HTTP Security Headers

 http security header

-Hello, friends today we will learn about HTTP Security Header.
+Hello, friends, today we will learn about HTTP Security Headers.
 There are a lot of things to consider while securing our website or web applications.
 HTTP Security Header is one of the best options.
-Implementing of HTTP Security Header is very easy on the server.
+Implementing HTTP Security Headers is very easy on the server.

 HTTP Security Header provides another level of security by minimizing attacks and security vulnerabilities.
 So, today we will explore vital securities and try to understand what they are and how to implement.